Yenthe666/Odoo_Samples/README.md

 This module is a new module from scratch that inherits sale.order.
 It will create a new many2many to the model sale.order.printorder and will automatically fill this many2many with all the data from the model sale.order.printorder.
 In this sample you can see how to use default=, how to use functions and how to use self.pool.

+<h3>Module on_change_function</h3>
+This module is a new module from scratch which inherits the model product.template.
+It adds the fields CostPrice and ShippingCost, which you can see in models.py.
+This is also where the on_change event is programmed.
+The fields are then added to the products view in the file templates.xml, which inherits the default product view.

 <h3>Module sale</h3>
 This module is the default sale module with a few modifications.
 All the changes can be seen in sale.py and sale_view.xml.<br />